Ariostazo: Background

 Pedro Aguirre Cerda was elected and assumed as president on December 25, 1938, as the candidate of the Popular Front.
 He had narrowly defeated conservative candidate Gustavo Ross in the presidential elections of 1938.
 General Ariosto Herrera, the commander of the Army Division stationed in Santiago, was a supporter of former president Carlos Ibáñez del Campo and very much influenced by the fascist ideas he had absorbed while a military attaché in Italy during the 1930s.
 He was also very much opposed to the Popular Front.

 On May 21, 1939, as General Herrera was arriving to the Presidential Palace for a ceremony, he saw a red flag hanging from one of the balconies and in a sudden impulse grabbed it and tore it down.
 The "flag incident" was picked up as an insult to the new government and a formal inquiry was instituted in order to remove him from his command.
 He was eventually forced into retirement, and immediately started to conspire to bring down the government.

 Events

-On August 25, 1939, General Herrera together with General Carlos Ibáñez del Campo arrived to the Tacna Regiment in Santiago, with the intention of insurrecting it and forcing the resignation of President Aguirre Cerda.
+On August 25, 1939, General Herrera together with General Carlos Ibáñez del Campo arrived to the Tacna Regiment in Santiago, with the intention of encouraging it to participate in insurrection, and forcing the resignation of President Aguirre Cerda.
 Nonetheless, the commander of said Regiment, Colonel Luco, had been previously notified of the intentions of the plotters and proceeded to arrest General Herrera as soon as he arrived and to prevent the entry to General Ibáñez.
 In view of the arrest of their leader, the rest of the military units involved decided to back down.
 Due to these events 36 officers that were participants in the plot were subsequently purged from the army.